Order Drafts: The Unsung Hero of B2B Commerce

 Editor in Chief

-If you are new to Shopify B2B, you might look at “Draft Orders” and think, “I don’t need drafts, I need real orders!”
+If you are new to B2B e-commerce, you might look at “Draft Orders” and think, “I don’t need drafts, I need real orders!”

 But in the world of B2B, the Draft Order is actually your most powerful tool.
-It is the “Staging Area” of your business logic.
+It is the “Staging Area” of your business logic — and every modern commerce platform and ERP supports them.

 The Difference Between B2C and B2B